writethedocs/www/docs/conf/australia/2018/sponsors/prospectus.rst

 Last year, we organised a one day event in Australia, that was attended by 50 people.

+This year we are planning a 2 day conference, full of talks, workshops and unconference sessions and are expecting around 100-120 people to attend.

 We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
-Attendance is approximately 400 in the USA and 300 in Europe, and we expect both conferences to sell out.
-We are also hosting our first WTD conference in association with Open Help at Cincinaati in August 2018.
+Attendance is approximately 400 in the USA and 300 in Europe, and we both conferences have sold out last two years.
+We are also hosting our first WTD conference in association with Open Help at Cincinaati, Ohio in August 2018.

 Our audience is made up of: